lichray/relaxed_switch/proposal/switch.md

 Change in 4 conv paragraph 2:

 > -- When used in the expression of a `switch` statement<ins>, if the given
-> type is a class type implicitly convertible to an integral type</ins>.
+> type is a class type implicitly convertible to an integral or enumeration
+> type</ins>.
 > The destination type is integral (6.4).

 Change in 6.4 stmt.select paragraph 4: